Where are Milky Way's Hadronic PeVatrons?: Present Constraints on the Hadronic Source Population

 Figure~\ref{fig:nt-current} (left panel) shows important results on neutrino point-source observations.
 The IceCube non-detections exclude scenarios with very high average gas densities (and part of the LHAASO ``100$\%$" band on the right), and that is quite useful.
 However, many other scenarios remain allowed, including those where all the LHAASO sources are hadronic.
 More sensitive neutrino observations are needed.

 Figure~\ref{fig:nt-current} (right panel) shows further details about the gamma-ray data.
 We show bands assuming that 100\%, 50\%, and 10\% of the LHAASO sources are hadronic PeVatrons.
 As the total source count is 12, the case of 10$\%$ indicates that about one of them is hadronic.
 If one source is hadronic, parameters within the ``10$\%$" band are required.
 If zero sources are hadronic, the limit is invoked; it is higher than the ``10$\%$" band because we conservatively allow statistical fluctuations.
 The ``normal" SNR model is slightly outside the ``10$\%$" band.
-If the gas density surrounding typical SNRs is slightly larger than 1~cm$^{-3}$ due to, e.g., compression by the shock, there is a chance that the LHAASO sources include one hadronic accelerator, though the uncertainties are large.
-Overall, this figure suggests that the highest-energy gamma-ray sources are likely dominated by leptonic accelerators, although they might contain one (or even a few) hadronic accelerators.
+If the gas density surrounding typical SNRs is slightly larger than 1~cm$^{-3}$ due to, e.g., compression by the shock, there is a chance that the LHAASO sources include one hadronic accelerator, though the uncertainties are large. {It is also interesting to note that $\tau_{\rm src}^{\rm esc}$ for ``SNR (Dense)" model could be a factor of $\sim(250)^{1/3}\sim6$ smaller than the value in the plot, if it scales with the gas density like the Sedov time; such a scenario would predict $\sim1$ detection by LHAASO.} Overall, this figure suggests that the highest-energy gamma-ray sources are likely dominated by leptonic accelerators, although they might contain one (or even a few) hadronic accelerators.

 SNRs have long been the leading candidate for hadronic PeVatrons.
 However, no SNRs show evidence of gamma-ray emission beyond 100~TeV, increasing the impression that they (or at least the majority of them) might not accelerate PeV hadrons.
 But our results show that even in the scenario where all ordinary SNRs are hadronic PeVatrons, LHAASO most likely does not expect to see 100~TeV gamma rays from them.
-LHAASO is only starting to probe scenarios where SNRs have high densities or nearby molecular clouds.
+LHAASO is only starting to probe scenarios where SNRs have high densities or nearby molecular clouds. {This is consistent with the observational fact that many LHAASO sources are not associated with SNRs, although further observations are needed for in-depth studies of source association because (1) follow-up observations of LHAASO objects could reveal the existence of SNRs and (2) some SNRs observed in TeV gamma rays have no multi-wavelength counterpart.}